Transcript: Preventing & Treating Diarrhea with Probiotics

-Probiotics have moved from the field of alternative medicine into the mainstream slowly but surely over the past decade.
+“Probiotics have moved from the field of alternative medicine into the mainstream, slowly but surely over the past decade.”
 The best evidence we have is for the prevention of antibiotic-associated diarrhea, and the treatment of gastroenteritis.

-Antibiotics administration is followed in up to 40% of cases by the appearance of diarrhea, but, for example, you may be able to cut the risk in half in kids by administering probiotics along with the antibiotics.
-Which kinds and how much?
-Lactobacillus rhamnosis and saccharomyces boulardii appeared to be the most effective strains, and studies using more than 5 billion live organisms appeared to achieve better results than those using smaller doses.
+Antibiotics administration is followed in up to 40% of cases by the appearance of diarrhea, but, for example, you may be able to cut the risk in kids in half by administering probiotics along with the antibiotics.
+Which kinds, and how much?
+Lactobacillus rhamnosus and Saccharomyces boulardii appeared to be the most effective strains, and studies using more than five billion live organisms appeared to achieve better results than those using smaller doses.

-And, even if you wanted a particular strain odds are the label is lying to you anyway.
+And, even if you wanted a particular strain, odds are the label is lying to you anyway.
 Less than a third of commercial probiotic products tested actually contained what the label claimed.
-About half had fewer viable organisms, than stated, and half contained contaminant organisms, including potentially pathogenic ones as well as mold.
+About half had fewer viable organisms than stated, and half contained contaminant organisms—including potentially pathogenic ones, as well as mold.

 How receptive were the patients to this rather unusual smoothie recipe?
-None of the patients in this series raised objections to the proposed stool transplantation procedure on the basis that it “lacked aesthetic appeal.”
-However, since production of fresh material on demand is not always practical, researrchers up in Minnesota recently intro introduced frozen donor material as another treatment option.
-All described in great detail in the latest review on the subject out of Yale entitled, “The power of poop."
+“None of the patients in this series raised objections to the proposed stool transplantation procedure on the basis that it lacked aesthetic appeal.
+However, since production of fresh material on demand is not always practical,” researchers up in Minnesota “recently introduced frozen donor material as another treatment option.”
+All described in great detail in the latest review on the subject out of Yale entitled, “The Power of Poop.”

 Please consider volunteering to help out on the site.